Treating Teenage Addicts: Advice for Parents

 Regardless of the age of the patient, treatment always begins with detox.
 Teens will go through detox under the supervision of health professionals who can use a variety of medications or medical techniques to keep the patient as safe and comfortable as possible.

 After detox, teens with severe drug addictions may stay at an inpatient facility for four weeks or longer.
 At inpatient facilities, they’ll undergo group therapy with peers.
-They’ll receive individual counseling, such as cognitive behavioral therapy, and they’ll learn how to maintain sobriety.
+They’ll receive individual counselling, such as cognitive behavioral therapy, and they’ll learn how to maintain sobriety.

 If substance abuse was caused by a traumatic event, they may receive post-traumatic stress disorder treatment such as eye movement desensitization and reprocessing therapy.